 Manually setting the ellipsoid to either Mars2000 or a custom ellipsoid results in correct measurements (both 2.18 and 3.4)

-#12 Updated by Sylvain Breton about 1 year ago
+#12 Updated by Sylvain Breton over 1 year ago

 Your comment helped me better understand my problem and I am now able to get good measurement values.
 However I still think there is an issue behind this.